cssandstuff/cv/content/_index.md

 title: Tim Clulow's CV
 ---

-# Hello,
+# _Hello,_ I’m Tim, a Designer and Front End Developer.

-I’m Tim, a Designer and Front End Developer who enjoys building experiences and components for the web.
+ I enjoy building experiences and components for the web.
 I'm at home when mixing design with prototyping.
 I enjoy user-testing and research when solving problems.

 {{% grid %}}